-The study will be presented online using Gorilla, the online platform for behavioural experiments and surveys (https://gorilla.sc/).
-Individuals complete an online set of tasks and questionnaires in one sitting at a time and place of their choosing.
-After providing informed written consent to participate, individuals will complete a Study Questionnaire (please see the OSF link above) on which they will be asked to report on demographics and any neurodevelopmental diagnoses.
-Then they will complete questionnaires/tasks in two sections.
-The first section will include the experimental tasks required for the hypothesis-testing, and the second will include several brief measures for characterising the sample.
-The two experimental tasks will be randomised between participants, and all other measures will be administered in the order set out below.
+The study was presented online using Gorilla, the online platform for behavioural experiments and surveys (https://gorilla.sc/).
+Individuals completed an online set of tasks and questionnaires in one sitting at a time and place of their choosing.
+After providing informed written consent to participate, individuals completed a Study Questionnaire (please see the OSF link) on which they reported on demographics and any neurodevelopmental diagnoses.
+Then they completed questionnaires/tasks in two sections.
+The first section included the experimental tasks required for the hypothesis-testing, and the second included several brief measures for characterising the sample.
+The two experimental tasks were randomized between participants, and all other measures were administered in the order set out below.